-Sisters For Change has been working to strengthen support structures around women and girl domestic workers in Indonesia by empowering them with knowledge of their rights and domestic laws to prohibit violence and harassment at work; improving access to justice and justice outcomes for workers who suffer mistreatment or violence; and strengthening action among women workers to challenge discrimination and exploitation in the workplace.
+From 2016 – 2018, Sisters For Change worked to strengthen support structures around women and girl domestic workers in Indonesia by empowering them with knowledge of their rights and domestic laws to prohibit violence and harassment at work; improving access to justice and justice outcomes for workers who suffer mistreatment or violence; and strengthening action among women workers to challenge discrimination and exploitation in the workplace.

 With our partner JALA PRT and affiliated domestic worker unions across four provinces of Indonesia (Greater Jakarta, South Sulawesi, Yogyakarta Special Region, and Central Java), Sisters For Change conducted the largest and most in-depth survey to measure working conditions and the prevalence of harassment, abuse and physical and sexual violence experienced by women domestic workers in the workplace – employers’ homes – in Indonesia.
 Our report, Unsafe to Work in the Home: Workplace exploitation and violence against women domestic workers in Indonesia, highlights the shocking findings.

-Sisters For Change and JALA PRT are now advocating at a national and international level to get action to address these violations.
-We are calling for the following action from the Government of Indonesia:
+Sisters For Change and JALA PRT advocated at a national and international level to get action to address these violations.
+We called for the following action from the Government of Indonesia:

 - Provincial Authorities should pass local Manpower Regulations to recognise the status of domestic workers as workers and give them employment protections and protection from discrimination and violence in the workplace.